YinChantha/understand-angular-pattern/agl-ag-grid/README.md

 # AglAgGrid
 This project was generated to understand about angular-form using version 20.3.16.

-## Thes repo I aim to understand how is the ag grid set-up and work
+## Thes folder I aim to understand how is the ag grid set-up and work

 ## Development server